Superhzf/PaperImplementation/NLP/Similarity_Analysis_of_Contextual_Word_Representation-Models/README.md

 # 2. Generate representations of the original ELM model
 ## 2.1.
 Environment setup
-The authors of the paper set up the environment by following the `Installation` part in this [repo](https://github.com/nelson-liu/contextual-repr-analysis).
-If you run into problems when doing the unit test by `py.test -v`, please make sure the package version is correct and it points to the Python in the environment instead of the system Python.
-If the package does not point to the Python in the environment, probably you have to edit the `$PATH` variable.
+The authors of the paper obtain some representations based on the environment by the `Installation` part in this [repo](https://github.com/nelson-liu/contextual-repr-analysis).
+If you run into problems when doing the unit test by `py.test -v`, please make sure the package version is correct and it points to the Python in the conda environment instead of the system Python.
+If the package does not point to the Python in the conda environment, probably you have to edit the `$PATH` variable.

 ## 2.2.
 Generate representations